itsdenispavlovic/itsdenispavlovic/README.md

 A self-taught web developer since 2017, I've worked on everything from small websites to very large web applications.

-I specialize in Laravel as it's my favorite PHP Framework to build websites efficiently but I also contract as a front-end web developer, working on larger apps where I build out the front-end features through React JS and Vue JS.
+I specialize in Laravel as it's my favorite PHP Framework to build websites efficiently but I also contract as a front-end web developer, working on larger apps where I build out the front-end features through React JS.

 ## Where to reach me
 <ul>